Here are our handy tips for understanding kWh and electricity cost per kWh. This will help you save money and energy.

 What determines my electricity cost per kWh on my energy bill?

 We supply the kW power to meet the “demand” of our customers and demand determines the price.
-The price varies, depending on your supplier, tariff, meter type, region type.
-According to the Energy Saving Trust, the national average price for kWh in pence is £0.16.
+The price varies, depending on your supplier, tariff, meter type, and region type.
+According to the Energy Saving Trust, the national average price for kWh in pence is £0.34.
 There are two main factors you can focus on when choosing your electricity and gas tariff:

-- The unit rate - in kilowatt hours (kWh) and is the amount you're charged for the energy you use.
+- The unit rate - in kilowatt hours (kWh) is the amount you're charged for the energy you use.

 - The standing charge – this is a flat fee charged daily whether you're using any gas or electricity or not.
 This pays for everything needed to get the energy to your property via the National Grid.